e-johnstonn/SalesCopilot/data/BLOG.md

 [SalesGPT](https://github.com/e-johnstonn/salesGPT)  is a sales call assistant that transcribes audio in real-time and connects the user to a chatbot with full knowledge of the transcript, powered by GPT-3.5 or GPT-4.
 This live chat allows for highly relevant assistance to be provided within seconds upon the user's request.

 Additionally, SalesGPT is able to detect potential objections from the customer (e.g. "It's too expensive" or "The product doesn't work for us") and provide well-informed recommendations to the salesperson on how best to handle them.
 Relying solely on the LLM to come up with these recommendations has some flaws - ChatGPT isn't fine tuned to be a great salesperson, and it may give recommendations that don't align with your personal approach.
-Integrating it with Deep Lake and a custom knowledge base is the perfect solution - let's dive into how it works!
+Integrating it with Deep Lake and a custom knowledge base is the perfect solution, giving the LLM access to a database of domain-specific information - let's dive into how it works!

 ![enter image description here](https://i.imgur.com/XTYSIWN.png)